GiveMeAllYourCats/CryptoCollisionAttack/README.md

 #### Recon

 1. `node gather-stellar.js` Scanning blockchain (XLM, stellar) for recent transactions
-2. Checking public addresses of transactions and save the once that have a positive balance
+2. Checking public addresses of transactions and save the ones that have a positive balance in `tokens-stellar.json`
 3. Start over

 #### Attack